ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 >      scripts:
 >        timeseries_diag:
 > ```
 > Note: The unit in the plots is now degrees celsius!
-There is a plot also for HadGEM2-CC.
+There are now 3 plots in the work directory.
+One for each dataset and one for the multiple dataset overview.
 >
 > Complete recipe can be downloaded as [recipe_example_tos.yml](https://github.com/ESMValGroup/ESMValTool_Tutorial/blob/master/data/recipe_example_tos.yml)
 {: .solution}